-The market value of the Fund's assets was c£309m on the valuation date.
+The market value of the Fund's assets was £4,367,000,000 on the valuation date.

-The Administering Authority's investment strategy is to proportion the Fund's assets by asset class as shown in the table below (this is subject to a strategy review following the buy-in which occurred after the valuation date).
+The Administering Authority's investment strategy is to proportion the Fund's assets by asset class as shown in the table below.
 The actual distribution of assets will vary over time due to changes in financial markets.
+The table also shows the distribution of assets at the valuation date.